CARE: Customer Affordability of Residential Electricity

 Please note: Once enrolled on the CARE rate you will remain enrolled until you are no longer EAP qualified.
 Therefore, you will need to reapply for EAP with your local energy assistance provider every year.

 Households with income at or below 60 percent of the state median income may qualify for EAP.
-Eligibility is based on the three most recent months of income.
-View the EAP eligibility guidelines here.
+Eligibility is based on your income in the previous month.
+EAP eligibility guidelines have been updated for this program year, starting October 1.
+View the new guidelines here.
 Customers do not need to accept Energy Assistance funds in order to qualify for CARE, but they do need to apply for, and be accepted into, the program in order to receive any CARE discount.

 What You Will Pay: